By Karnvir Mundrey, Chief Ideation Officer, Atharva Marcom

 Gandhi was constantly in correspondence and dialogue with the newspaper editors of the time – providing content of editorial value.

-“In the last week of February, Gandhi convened a meeting in his ashram in Ahmedabad.
+Each time a decision of significance was taken, Gandhi ensured an editor was present.
+Take this except: “In the last week of February, Gandhi convened a meeting in his ashram in Ahmedabad.
 Those in attendance included Vallabhbhai Patel, Sarojini Naidu, the Bombay merchant Umar Sobani and B.G.
 Horniman, the British-born, India-loving editor of the nationalist newspaper, the Bombay Chronicle.
 At this meeting a ‘Satyagraha Pledge’ was drawn up, whose signatories would court arrest unless the Rowlatt Bills were withdrawn.

 After the magazine shifted to Ahmedabad in early October 1919, it reverted to being a weekly, and stopped carrying advertisements.
 Young India now reprinted, in full, statements and speeches by Gandhi.
-Each issue also carried one and frequently several articles especially written by him for the journal.
-In the autumn of 1919, for example, Gandhi published more than a dozen articles about the Punjab—these dealing with the plight of the families whose members had been killed in the Amritsar firing, miscarriages of justice and the apathy of officials.”
+Each issue also carried one and frequently several articles specially written by him for the journal.
+In the autumn of 1919, for example, Gandhi published more than a dozen articles about Punjab—these dealing with the plight of the families whose members had been killed in the Amritsar firing, miscarriages of justice and the apathy of officials.”

 Tip 5: Stay connected with the media.

 Gandhi was definitely a Mahatma!
 He knew how to handle the information, media and how to be an influencer.
 Atharva Marcom salutes one of the greatest public-relation superstar the world has known!